thefinethread/drawing-app/readme.md

 ## To-Do for Future Development

--   **Responsive Design:** Make the app responsive to different screen sizes, especially for mobile devices.
+-   **Responsive Design:** Make the app responsive to different screen sizes, especially for mobile devices and make the canvas respond to touch events.

 -   **Shapes:** Implement drawing shapes such as lines, rectangles, and circles, with the ability to fill them with color.